-- Any single vehicle with a gross vehicle weight rating (GVWR) of 26,001 pounds or more. - A combination vehicle with a gross combination weight rating of 26,001 or more pounds, if the trailer(s) has a GVWR of 10,001 or more pounds. - A vehicle designed to transport 16 or more passengers (including the driver). - Any size vehicle which requires hazardous material placards or is carrying material listed as a select agent or toxin in 42 CFR part 73.
+Any single vehicle with a gross vehicle weight rating (GVWR) of 26,001 pounds or more.

+A combination vehicle with a gross combination weight rating of 26,001 or more pounds, If the trailer(s) has a GVWR of 10,001 or more pounds.

+A vehicle designed to transport 16 or more passengers (including the driver).

+Any size vehicle which requires hazardous materials placards or is carrying material listed as a select agent or toxin in 42 CFR 73.
 Federal regulations through the Department of Homeland Security require a background check and fingerprinting for the Hazardous Materials endorsement.
-Contact your local department of driver licensing for more information.
+The background check can take up to six weeks.
+Contact the Transportation Security Administration (TSA) at www.hazprints.com or your local department of driver licensing for more information.